HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/connector_plugins/index.md

 -   **Connections Context Plug-in**

     -   Used to query various aspects of a connections context of a certain type.
-    -   The supported types are `service`, `portal`, `config` and `context`.
+    -   The supported types are `service`, `portal`, `config`, and `context`.
 Each type reveals different aspects of the current connections context.
     -   To retrieve the current user from the portal context, use `[Plugin:ConnectionsContext type="portal" key="userId"]`.
     -   To get the URL of the social object that is currently selected, use `[Plugin:ConnectionsContext type="context" key="url"]`.